univention/guardian/docs/guardian-manual/what-is-the-guardian.rst

 .. admonition:: Technical Note

    A guardian administrator has the :term:`role` ``guardian:builtin:super-admin``.
-   This means that in UCS applications that have UDM integration, the user must have the ``guardianRole`` attribute include this string, for example ``guardianRole=guardian:builtin:super-admin``.
+   This means that in UCS applications which have UDM integration, the attribute ``guardianRoles`` of the user must include this string, for example ``guardianRoles=guardian:builtin:super-admin``.
+Another option is to add the user to a group which has the attribute ``guardianMemberRoles`` set to ``guardian:builtin:super-admin``.

 Guardian administrators can manage all aspects of the Guardian and integrated apps, including the following: